erufen/.github/profile/README.md

+# CodeNymphs
+<!---
 # Programming Can Be Soft and Graceful.
-   - [ ] Construir programas para ajudar as pessoas.
-   - [ ] Criar programas capazes de cuidar de animais e plantas.
-   - [ ] Tornar o código capaz de cuidar do nosso ambiente
-<!---
- - [ ] Building programs that help people.
+    - [ ] Build programs to help people.
- - [ ] Creating programs able to care for animals and plants.
+    - [ ] Create programs capable of caring for animals and plants.
- - [ ] Making code able to care the earth.
+    - [ ] Make the code able to take care of our environment
 --->

 `juniobash@github ~ % ./nymphs.alg`